drg101/watercolor/README.md

 [Example Video](https://drive.google.com/file/d/1rqIlqT6vM0F6K8rm1HCJzbU2FUOzveyB/view)

-When watching the example video make sure the video player is on 1080p HD, not the auto which is usually 720p so that you can see the full resolution of images.
+When watching the example video make sure the video player Quality setting is on 1080p HD, not the auto which is usually 720p so that you can see the full resolution of images.
 ## Usage